pgs3238/WichtelApp2/README.md

 The original WichtelApp was a university group project aimed at creating a functional Secret Santa application.
 The goal of this continuation is to fix, complete, and improve the app, enhancing functionality and user experience while consolidating lessons learned in full-stack development.

+While the original WichtelApp was designed to include multiple navigable pages, this version focuses on two main pages.
+The primary page displays all events the user has been invited to, as well as those they are administrating.
+The lower section of this page provides a view of Secret Santa partners for selected events.
+The second page is dedicated entirely to event administration, offering tools to manage and organize events efficiently.

 ---

 ## ⚙️ Features